cj2allen/ColdSort/README.md

 ColdSort
 ========
-A music sortation application by Christopher James Allen
+A music sortation application by Christopher James Allen.
+This is a for fun project and will be updated as long as I feel like.

 Description
 -----------